Effective Achilles Tendonitis Physical Therapy in Jersey City – Get Back to Your Active Lifestyle

-- Pain that increases with intense physical activity, such as running
+- Pain that increases with intense activity, such as running

 - Discomfort in the Achilles tendon, including tenderness, or stiffness

 - Pain that increases in the morning or after periods of rest

-Many cases of Achilles tendonitis can be treated with non-operative care, which often includes rest and physical therapy.
+Many cases of Achilles tendonitis can be treated with non-operative care, which often includes rest and PT.
 In more severe cases, or for degeneration that ultimately leads to an Achilles tear, surgical repair may be necessary.
 No matter how severe your Achilles injury is, our team of practitioners at EPTG can support your needs during recovery.
 We approach our patient programs with hands-on and personalized Achilles tendonitis exercises that utilize the latest techniques.
 Together, we can help you regain your mobility and get you back to the activities you love.